z88dk/z88dk/libsrc/sprites/software/sp1/readme.txt

 ts2068hr is suitable for any black and white target with memory mapped display.

-spectrum is suitable for targets with pixel displays having character-size colour overlays.
+zx is suitable for targets with pixel displays having character-size colour overlays.

 If the new target's screen resolution matches one of the